rafaelgard/rafaelgard.github.io/README_english.md

 [Portuguese version](https://rafaelgard.github.io) |
 [Download Resume](https://drive.google.com/file/d/1Lnfaxla0Cgn-LYMR7Zjg4AbQGZ6oPmNs/view?usp=sharing)

-I have 4 years of experience with Python, mathematical modeling, SQL, and data analysis.

-I currently work as a Senior Data Analyst at Shopee focused on First Mile.
-I have previously worked as a Data Scientist providing services to Ambev.
-I have also worked as a Data Scientist for Suzano focusing on logistics and as a CRM and BI Sr Analyst in a multinational retail company focusing on credit cards.
-I have extensive experience with mathematical modeling and operational research.

-I hold a master’s degree in Production Engineering from Poli-USP, with a focus on Operations Research, particularly in mathematical modeling and optimization using tools like Gurobi and Pyomo, especially applied to logistics and financial problems.
+I have 4 years of professional experience in Python, LLM, generative AI, mathematical modeling, SQL, and data analysis.
+I have worked as a Data Scientist for companies such as Shopee, Ambev, and Suzano, focusing on mathematical modeling, operations research, and process optimization.
+I hold a Master’s degree in Production Engineering from Poli-USP, with an emphasis on mathematical modeling applied to logistics and financial problems.
+Experienced in machine learning, automation, and data visualization for generating strategic insights.

 ## Detailed Work Experience
 **Senior Data Analyst @ Shopee (_Feb 2025_)**: I currently work for the company Shopee carrying out the main activities:
-- First Mile Logistics Data Analysis
+- I created mathematical models using operations research and time series forecasting to optimize first-mile delivery processes, increasing the number of packages delivered by the company.
+- I developed data pipelines and dashboards to analyze the performance of logistics teams in our hubs and distribution centers.
+This project made it possible to identify operational bottlenecks, ideal employee profiles, and supported contract renegotiations with third-party service providers.
+- I created LLM agents using transformers to facilitate the generation of insights into the performance of logistics hubs.

 **Data Scientist @ BRQ (Ambev) (_May 2024_ - _October 2024_)**: Within BRQ I worked for the company Ambev carrying out the main activities:
 - Mathematical modeling of problems related to beer production processes using operational research using Gurobi and Pyomo;
 - Creation of exact models (MILP) for filtration and refrigeration processes.

-**Data Analyst @ Milenio Capital (_January 2024_ - _April 2024_)**: Development and improvement of dashboards in Power BI and automation of activities using Python.

-**Freelance Data Scientist @ Self-employed (_July 2023_ - _January 2024_)**: Currently, I am working on Python projects as a freelancer for two companies.
+**Freelance Data Scientist @ Self-employed (_July 2023_ - _January 2024_)**: Python projects as a freelancer for two companies.
 In both projects, I am using NLP and machine learning to optimize marketing strategies and increase sales.
 - Natural Language Processing (NLP) using transformers.
 - Creation of classification and regression models.